It’s a common mistake.

 If your web visitors only glance at your website, how do you get your message across?

-2. Put your most important information firstWriting for the web is completely different than writing an essay or a paper.
+Don’t write a web page like an old-fashion essay.
+Mention your most important information first. [/caption]Writing for the web is completely different than writing an essay or a paper.

 An essay might go like this: First, explain what you’re going to discuss.
 Then, present an overview of the literature.
 Next, discuss; and finally draw your conclusion.
 The most important point you make is in the conclusion – at the end of your essay!